jackjohn7/jackjohn7/README.md

 - Java
 - C#

-## I'm using the following frameworks:
+## A Few Things I'm Using:

 - Angular <-- In industry
-- SvelteKit <-- Framework of choice for personal projects
+- SvelteKit 🔥 <-- Framework of choice for personal projects
+- TailwindCSS
 - React <-- My second choice for building applications
 - Tauri <-- Desktop apps with a familiar workflow (mobile support coming soon)
 - Express